yubing744/sui/explorer/README.md

 This is how you can run with a local REST server and local copy of the explorer.

+Make sure you are on a branch of the repo that supports this - `explorer-rest` at time of writing, others soon.

 ### Getting started

 You need [Rust](https://www.rust-lang.org/tools/install) & [Node.js](https://nodejs.org/en/download/) installed for this.